AlaskaAirlines/WC-Generator/README.md

 # Web Component Generator

-The Design System Web Component Generator is a project tool intended to assist developers with an easy to configure and execute Web Component development environment for the purpose of building custom elements for the Design System.
+The Design System Web Component Generator is a project tool intended to assist developers with an easy to configure and execute Web Component development environment for the purpose of building custom elements.

 ## Install